$E_n$-cell attachments and a local-to-global principle for homological stability: Homological stability for configuration spaces with labels

-If $M$ is non-compact and connected, then the collection $\{H^i(F_k(M;E);\bQ)\}_{k \in \bN}$ assembles into an FI\#-module.
+If $M$ is non-compact and path-connected, then the collection $\{H^i(F^\pi_k(M);\bQ)\}_{k \in \bN}$ assembles into an FI\#-module.
 For an FI\#-module the stable range for uniform representation stability is twice its weight by Corollary 2.59 of \cite{churchellenbergfarb}.